QubitPi/hashistack/README.md

 #### GitHub

-You could also build the image from [source](https://github.com/QubitPi/aergia):
+You could also build the image from [source](https://github.com/QubitPi/aergia); this might be an useful option for development process:

 ```bash
 git clone https://github.com/QubitPi/aergia.git